Treatment of bone LCH

-- Topical therapies are described in greater detail in the childhood isolated skin involvement section of this summary and include topical or intralesional corticosteroid, topical tacrolimus, imiquimod, and psoralen and long-wave ultraviolet radiation (PUVA).
-Therapies such as PUVA may be more useful in adults where long-term toxicity may be less of a consideration.[12,13,14]
+- Topical therapies are described in greater detail in the childhood isolated skin involvement section of this summary and include topical or intralesional corticosteroid, topical tacrolimus, imiquimod, psoralen and long-wave ultraviolet A radiation (PUVA), and UVB.
+Therapies such as PUVA/UVB may be more useful in adults when consideration of long-term toxicity may be less.[15,16,17]

-- Systemic therapy for severe skin LCH includes oral methotrexate, oral thalidomide, oral interferon-alpha, or combinations of interferon and thalidomide.[15,16] Recurrences after stopping treatment may occur but may respond to retreatment.
+- Systemic therapy for severe skin LCH includes oral methotrexate, oral thalidomide, oral interferon-alpha, or combinations of interferon and thalidomide.[18,19] Recurrences after stopping treatment may occur but may respond to re-treatment.

 - Oral isotretinoin has achieved remission in some refractory cases of skin LCH in adults.